 4. Select Multiple Emails at Once

-Search is one of most useful features in Gmail, be it on web or on Android.
+You’ll find this Gmail tip very helpful.
+Search is one of the most useful features in Gmail, be it on the web or on Android.
 You can easily search emails by entering sender’s name or a word that you think appeared in the body of the email.
 By using various search operators, you can take the searching function to the next level.
-For example -“has: attachment” search operator will bring up all the emails that have attachments, search operator “after:2015/7/15” will bring up all the emails that you received after July 15, 2015.
+For example -“has: attachment” search operator will bring up all the emails that have attachments, search operator “after:2018/7/15” will bring up all the emails that you received after July 15, 2015.

-Google has provided a full list of search operators here.
+Google has provided a full list of search operators.
 These operators work on the web as well as on the Android app.

 7. Action Confirmation